 - Learning will continue on days when school is open but buses aren't running (Yellow Days).
 Affected students will receive learning opportunities through Google Classroom, which will be posted during the course of the day.

 How will Yellow Days be announced?

-When a decision is made to cancel a bus route or all the bus routes, parents of bus students can expect to receive an automated call from your Bus Driver and/or notification through School Messenger.
+When a decision is made to cancel a bus route or all the bus routes, parents of bus students will receive immediate notification through the Bus Status App, along with an automated call from your Bus Driver and/or notification through School Messenger.
 Staff will receive the information through email.
 Information will be posted to Facebook and Twitter, the Division website and individual school websites at affected schools.
 Area media outlets will be notified if buses are cancelled in an entire area or community, or in the whole division.

 The days when a given school, area or the entire Division may be closed.

 These are days when we are faced with extremely cold temperatures or a full-blown blizzard, or when we have a combination of heavy snow, high winds, and very low visibility.
 On Red Days, to ensure the safety of our staff, parents, and licensed older students, we feel we need to close schools not only for students, but also for staff.
 This decision will be made in consultation with school administrators whenever possible.
 It is important to note that a Red Day may exist for one school, for one area (i.e. all Sundre Schools), or for the entire Division.
 Staff will be expected to conduct their work from home and learning will continue remotely.
 For emergency purposes only, we will be asking our schools to do what they can to have at least one staff member onsite on school closure days to ensure that no students are inadvertently dropped off at the front door of a school.

 We will share information about Inclement Weather Days as early as possible, including our best attempt to make parents and staff aware when we feel an approaching weather pattern may result in an Inclement Weather Red Day.